nmathewson/walking-onions-wip/specs/05-extending-circuits.md

 ## Modified ntor handshake

-We adapt the ntor handsake from tor-spec.txt for this use, with the following main changes.
+We adapt the ntor handshake from tor-spec.txt for this use, with the following main changes.

   * The NODEID and KEYID fields are omitted from the input.